servicetitan/Stl.Fusion/README.md

   result that depends on `GetUser(3)` directly or indirectly.
   This means Fusion tracks dependencies between cached computation results;
-  the dependency graph is built and updated in the runtime, and this process is completely transparent for developers.
+  the dependency graph is built and updated in the runtime, and this process is completely transparent for the developers.
 - The dependency graph can be **[Distributed](https://en.wikipedia.org/wiki/Distributed_computing)**:
   Fusion allows you to create *invalidation-aware caching RPC clients*